iceamdeveloper/iceam/wp-content/plugins/woocommerce-cache-handler/readme.txt

 1. **Settings > Options**.
 Miscellaneous options.

 == Changelog ==

+= 1.0.9.180212 =
+* Tweak - Handled condition in which a country selector widget doesn't contain the country code that the Cache Handler is trying to set.

+= 1.0.8.180207 =
+* Improvement - Improved error handling for Ajax calls in in Ajax Loader.
+* Fix - Fixed compatibility with country selector widget implemented by the Tax Display by Country plugin.
+* Updated supported WooCommerce versions.

 = 1.0.7.170926 =
 * Bug fix - Fixed handling of cookies with WooCommerce 3.0 and later.